boostercloud/booster/CONTRIBUTING.md

 Apart from those previously mentioned, there are more commit types:

-- **build**: Changes that affect the build system or external dependencies (example scopes: lerna, tsconfig, yarn)
+- **build**: Changes that affect the build system or external dependencies (example scopes: lerna, tsconfig, npm)
 - **ci**: Changes to our CI configuration files and scripts
 - **docs**: Documentation only changes
 - **feat**: A new feature